Eating Chestnuts

 Have an Open Mind!

 The world is home to many different kinds of chestnuts.
-If you’ve cooked with chestnuts before, please don’t assume that the same approaches will work in the same way with these chestnuts!
+If you’ve cooked with chestnuts before, please don’t assume that the same approaches will work in the same way with all chestnuts!
 The chestnut trees that grow here in the Northeast are diverse hybrids, but the nuts they produce are predominantly “Chinese-type”.
-Compared to the ‘marroni’ that are popular in Italy and France, the nuts we grow are generally denser, peel more easily, taste a little different, and tend to be medium and large (rather than extra large).
+Compared to chestnuts (including ‘marroni’) that grow in Europe, the nuts we grow have a sweeter flavor and a yellower color, peel more easily, and are more dense (which benefits from some slightly different approaches to cooking them).

 Cooking

-Chestnuts are a delicious carbohydrate that you can think about as similar to big corn kernels or little sweet potatoes.
+Chestnuts are a delicious carbohydrate that you can think about like big corn kernels or little sweet potatoes.
 There are so many great ways to cook with chestnuts!
 Remember to always cure and score chestnuts before preparing them.

 Roast